kellykohlleffel/Big-Data-Paris-HoL-2025/TLC_Telco_Churn_Prevention/tlc-lab-guide.md

-# Fivetran Connector SDK Hands on Lab at Big Data London 2025: Teleco Customer Retention
+# Fivetran Connector SDK Hands-on Lab at Big Data London 2025: Teleco Customer Retention

 ## Overview
-In this 20-minute hands on lab, you'll build a **custom Fivetran connector** using the **Fivetran Connector SDK** and the **Anthropic Workbench** to integrate an industry specific dataset from a custom REST API into Snowflake.
+In this 20-minute hands-on lab, you'll build a **custom Fivetran connector** using the **Fivetran Connector SDK** and the **Anthropic Workbench** to integrate an industry-specific dataset from a custom REST API into Snowflake.
 You'll then create a **Streamlit (in Snowflake)** application with various tools and dashboards powering key metrics as well as a **Snowflake Cortex AI-driven** feature to drive even deeper analytics, descriptive, and prescriptive insights.

 The Telco Customer Retention (TLC) custom connector should fetch customer churn records from a REST API and load them into a single table called `tlc_records` in your Snowflake database.
 The connector should deliver detailed information about customer relationship management platforms, usage analytics systems, and social media monitoring tools.
 It should handle authentication, pagination, error handling, and maintain state between sync runs using a cursor-based approach.